 The rest of the apartment – the 2 other bedrooms and a living room – needed some new windows, fresh paint, and a flooring facelift.
 Cosmetic stuff, really.

 After receiving eyeball-popping numbers from general contractors, we decided to save money on our home renovation by doing some of the project ourselves, and decided to point and pay on things like plumbing, electric, and the windows.

-Stay tuned for this month’s series on our 2nd floor, where we’ll explore the kitchen, the bathroom, and the staircase.
-Until next time…!
+Here is the rest of this series on our 2nd floor, where we explore the kitchen, the bathroom, and the staircase:

 - Impressive Old House Kitchen Renovation – the 2nd floor part 2

 - Old House Bathroom Renovation – the 2nd floor part 3